Swayne & Hoyt: Lines

+Albion River Steamship Company

+was incorporated May 31, 1902 by Robert H. Swayne, who also incorporated the Albion & Southeastern Railroad on May 8, 1902, and had bought on April 1, 1902, the Albion River Railroad from the Albion River Lumber Co. for $67,500.
+The goal was a transport service from Bonneville to Albion and from thereon by ship to San Francisco.

-Pacific Argentine Brazil Line
+Pacific Argentine Brazil Line (1920-)

 Established in 1920, first announced in May, to be on a monthly schedule, through the Magellan Strait and return through the Panama Canal or this route in reverse.
 Initially four newly launched ships, the Pallas and Rotarian by Todd Tacoma, the West Notus and West Norranus by Southwestern Shipbuilding in San Pedro, all owned by the USSB, all going on their maiden voyage for the Line.